WordPress/gutenberg/packages/block-editor/src/components/link-control/README.md

 ];
 ```

-An array of settings objects.
+An array of settings objects associated with a link (for example: a setting to
+determine whether or not the link
+opens in a new tab).
 Each object will used to render a `ToggleControl` for that setting.

 ### onClose